carolinaArata/IsoPhotonHadronCorrelations/AsortOfREADme.txt

      - N Cent Mix: SystematicsNCentrBin (with NCent45) The systematic is calculated with a macro in systematic_sw.
 The files are defined before the macro in TString CentMixUsed[] = {"~/work/histogram/FromScratch/checkCode" /*Reference*/, "~/work/histogram/FromScratch/checkCodeSystNCentrMix" /*DiffNCentrMix*/};

+       N Cent Mix to be checked: new file extreme systematics

      - Tracking Efficiency: